MGW-GH/BackTracking/README.md

 ### Content

-- parts of the html, css and javascript code for the canvas and game functionality were taken from YouTube (https://www.youtube.com/watch?v=baBq5GAL0_U)
-- Parts of the html, css and javascript code for the operator buttons was taken from Code Institute GitHub repo (https://github.com/Code-Institute-Org/love-maths)
+- Parts of the html, css, javascript and python code were taken from this [Code Institute GitHub repo](https://github.com/Code-Institute-Solutions/blog/tree/main)
-- Code implemented to problem solve responsivesness taken from chatGPT (https://chatgpt.com/)
+- Code implemented to problem solve bugs taken from [ChatGPT](https://chatgpt.com/)
-- The text font used was from Google fonts (https://fonts.google.com/)
+- The text font used was from [Google fonts](https://fonts.google.com/)

 ### Media

-- The icon used for the favicon was taken from favicon (https://favicon.io/)
+- The icon used for the favicon was taken from [Favicon](https://favicon.io/)
-- The icon used for the S in the header was taken from fontawesome (https://fontawesome.com/)
+- The icon used for the add stamp button in the navbar as well as the social media icons in the footer were taken from [Fontawesome](https://fontawesome.com/)
+- The logo in the navbar was made using [Brandcrowd](https://www.brandcrowd.com/)
-- Wireframe was created using Balsamiq (https://balsamiq.com/)
+- The background image ioon the home page was created using [Gencraft](https://gencraft.com/)

-### Acknowledgements
+- Images served on the feed are either taken from individuals who've contributed to the site or [Google Images](https://images.google.co.uk/)